Toyota Supra review

 Following the decision on the basic principles, both companies went their separate ways to develop the cars using a tool kit of parts and components.
 Or so the story goes.

-Interestingly, the Supra’s chief engineer, Tetsuya Tada, told Auto Express that the car’s chassis actually uses some components from the next-generation line-up of BMW M cars.
+Interestingly, the Supra’s chief engineer, Tetsuya Tada, told Auto Express at the time that the car’s chassis actually uses some components from the next-generation line-up of BMW M cars.
 This has intentions as a serious, pure sports car then, and the rest of the spec list backs this up.

-Of course, with prices starting at £52,695, the Supra has to do more than just drive well.
+Of course, with prices starting from around £50,000, the Supra has to do more than just drive well.
 This is a car many will use to commute in, as well as to explore the performance at the odd track day.

-There are two trim levels to choose from – the standard GR Supra and the GR Supra Pro.
-Standard equipment on the standard car is decent enough to mean that you don’t need to splash out on the Pro unless want a head-up display, wireless phone charger, full leather upholstery and other select goodies.
+The 2.0-litre and 3.0-litre automatic cars are offered with the Pro trim level.
+The manual version of the 3.0-litre model, however, is on sale in standard 'Supra' trim, with the Pro specification or as a Special Edition variant.
+Equipment levels are decent enough to mean that you don’t really need to splash out on the Pro unless you want a head-up display, wireless phone charger, full leather upholstery and other select goodies.

 In this review